Do not judge so that you will not be judged. Matthew 7:1

 But he appeared to his sons-in-law to be joking.

 16 But he lingered; and the men grabbed his hand, his wife’s hand, and his two daughters’ hands, the Lord, being merciful to him; and they took him out, and set him outside of the city.
 17 It came to pass, when they had taken them out, that he said, “Escape for your life!
-Don’t look behind you, and don’t stay anywhere in the plain.
+Do not look behind you, and do not stay anywhere in the plain.
 Escape to the mountains, lest you be destroyed!”

 23 The sun had risen on the earth when Lot came to Zoar.